yandex-cloud/docs/en/managed-mongodb/operations/cluster-create.md

       * <q>production</q> — for stable versions of your apps.

-      * <q>prestable</q> — to perform testing, including that of the {{ mmg-short-name }} service itself.
+      * <q>prestable</q> — to perform testing, including that of the Managed Service for MongoDB service itself.
 The prestable environment is updated more often, which means that known problems are fixed sooner in it, but this may cause backward incompatible changes.

   6. Select the DBMS version.